oxcened/vault/README.md

 ## 🛠 Who’s Behind This?

-Built and maintained by **Alen Ajam**, a developer passionate about finance and open-source software. 🚀
+Built by **Alen Ajam**, who made this for personal use and decided to share it.
+No guarantees, but if it works for you, great!

 - GitHub: [oxcened](https://github.com/oxcened)
 - Email: [hello@alenajam.dev](mailto:hello@alenajam.dev)